 v2.6.3, the Harvester node driver is enabled by default.
 You can go to the Cluster Management > Drivers > Node Drivers page to check the Harvester node driver status.

 When the Harvester node driver is enabled, you can create Kubernetes clusters on top of the Harvester cluster and manage them from Rancher.

-Changes to the node driver cannot be persisted.
-In other words, the changes will be lost after you restart the Rancher container.
+Changes made to the node driver configuration is not persisted.
+Any modifications applied will be reset upon restarting the Rancher container.

-Starting with v0.6.3, the Harvester node driver has removed the
+Starting with Harvester node driver v0.6.3, the automatic injection of the

 - - systemctl